vulkano-rs/vulkano-www/content/guide/graphics_pipeline/vertex_shader.md

 Our struct contains a `position` field which we will use to store the position of the vertex on the image we are drawing to.
 Being a vectorial renderer, Vulkan doesn't use coordinates in pixels.
-Instead it considers that the image has a width and a height of 2 units, and that the origin is at the center of the image.
+Instead it considers that the image has a width and a height of 2 units (-1.0 to 1.0), and that the origin is at the center of the image.

 <center><object data="/guide-vertex-input-1.svg"></object></center>